The automorphism group and limit set of a bounded domain I: the finite type case: Introduction

 Webster's explicit description of the automorphism group also implies the following: if $e_1, \dots, e_d$ is the standard basis of $\Cb^d$, then

 So for generalized ellipses the limit set is always a smooth submanifold of the boundary which is diffeomorphic to an odd dimensional sphere.

-The main result of this paper shows that all these properties of generalized ellipses extend to finite type pseudoconvex domains.
+The main result of this paper shows that all these properties of generalized ellipses extend to pseudoconvex domains with finite type (see Definition~\ref{defn:FT} below).
 Before stating the result we introduce a special class of algebraic domains.

 We say a real polynomial $p: \Cb^{d} \rightarrow \Rb$ is a \emph{weighted homogeneous polynomial} if there exists positive integers $m_1, \dots, m_{d}$ such that

 for all $t > 0$ and $z_1,\dots, z_{d} \in \Cb$.